kjs222/mastermind/readme.md

 1. Leaderboard covers all game types (beginner, intermediate, and advanced) in one comprehensive list.
 It would be better to have separate leaderboards for each game type.
 2. Secret code should be displayed on quit.
+3. Available colors should be displayed more frequently or upon request.
 3. Tests